ViscoNet: Bridging and Harmonizing Visual and Textual Conditioning for ControlNet: Method

 \subsection{Preliminaries}

 Stable Diffusion (SD), a backbone LDM \cite{ldm}, and a ControlNet model~\cite{controlnet} are shown in the left and right block in Figure \ref{fig:method}.
-LDM uses UNet\cite{unet} as a denoising network and progressively refines the input noise into latent variables that can be reconstructed into realistic synthetic images, relying on understanding intricate image distributions.
+SD uses a UNet\cite{unet} as the denoising network and progressively refines the input noise into latent variables that can be reconstructed into realistic synthetic images, relying on understanding intricate image distributions.
 The words within a text prompt are decomposed into smaller subword units and tokenized and encoded with a CLIP \cite{clip} text transformer \cite{transformer}.
 The text embedding is injected into the cross-attention layers in UNet, serving as the sole conditioning in image generation.
-The same text embedding is also used as conditioning in ControlNet using the same method as LDM.
+The loss function of the LDM is: